jetlagguy/jetlagguy.github.io/content/en/podcasts/ejl-podcast/_index.md

 ---
-description: "Ending Jet Lag"
+description: "Jet Lag Interviews"
-linkTitle: Ending Jet Lag
+linkTitle: Jet Lag Interviews
-title: Ending Jet Lag
+title: Jet Lag Interviews
 weight: 85
 ---
 This is my series of interviews with thought leaders in the field of jet lag, circadian rhythm and sleep.
-Follow the links below to find more about [__Ending Jet Lag?__](https://www.youtube.com/playlist?list=PL5qLroVCqm8iM8A0YjjyMmS6r_5Gmb67J)
+Follow the links below to find more about [__Jet Lag Interviews__](https://www.youtube.com/playlist?list=PL5qLroVCqm8iM8A0YjjyMmS6r_5Gmb67J)

 </br>